keboola/connection-docs/writers/database/snowflake/index.md

 You need to provide the user with access to a Snowflake [Warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html).
 Keep in mind that Snowflake is case sensitive and if identifiers are not quoted, they are converted to upper case.
-So if you run for example a query `CREATE SCHEMA john.doe;`, you need to enter it the schema name as `DOE` in the writer configuration.
+So if you run for example a query `CREATE SCHEMA john.doe;`, you need to enter the schema name as `DOE` in the writer configuration.

 ### Keboola Snowflake database
 Keboola Snowflake database is crated by the writer and the credentials are provisioned for you: